Free College at MCC

 Important Announcement:

-The deadline to file a Satisfactory Academic Progress Appeal for Fall 2024 is November 6, 2024
+The deadline to file a Satisfactory Academic Progress Appeal for Spring 2025 is Friday, April 4th, 2025.

 To remain eligible for financial aid, students must meet Satisfactory Academic Progress (SAP) standards.
 Satisfactory Academic Progress is the measure of a student's progress toward the completion of a course of study (degree/certificate) according to federal and state regulations, as well as standards set by Middlesex Community College (MCC).